daos-stack/daos/doc/admin/deployment.md

 running the example command
 `sudo daos_server storage prepare --nvme-only -p 4096 -u bob`.

-This will perform the required setup in order for `daos_server` to be run by user "bob" who will own the hugepage mountpoint directory and vfio groups as needed in SPDK operations.
+This will perform the required setup for `daos_server` to be run by user "bob" who will own the hugepage mountpoint directory and vfio groups as needed in SPDK operations.